| |

 4. Place a wire rack on a baking sheet.
 Arrange cranberries on top of the rack to let them dry.

-5. When the cranberries are dry, sprinkle sugar over them, and then roll the cranberries in the sugar.
+5. When the cranberries are dry, roll 1/2 cup of cranberries in a bowl of sugar.
+Repeat with remaining berries.

-6. Store sugared cranberries in an airtight container in the freezer.
+6. Store sugared cranberries in an airtight container in the refrigerator for a week or so.
+You can also place in freezer-safe container and freeze for several months.

 Nutrition